Prepare corporate IT policy for the cloud

 Incremental policy growth

 Incremental policy growth is the key mechanism to growing policy and cloud governance over time.
-It is also the key requirement to adopting an incremental model to governance.
+It's also the key requirement to adopting an incremental model to governance.
 For this model to work well, the governance team must be committed to an ongoing allocation of time at each sprint, in order to evaluate and implement changing governance disciplines.

 Sprint time requirements: At the beginning of each iteration, each cloud adoption team creates a list of assets to be migrated or adopted in the current increment.
 The cloud governance team is expected to allow sufficient time to review the list, validate data classifications for assets, evaluate any new risks associated with each asset, update architecture guidelines, and educate the team on the changes.
 These commitments commonly require 10-30 hours per sprint.
 It's also expected for this level of involvement to require at least one dedicated employee to manage governance in a large cloud adoption effort.